grihabor/biopython/doc/Tutorial/chapter_cookbook.rst

 an exact match (maybe using a pairwise alignment, or taking into account the read quality scores), but that will be much slower.

-.. sec:SeqIO-fastq-conversion:

 Converting FASTQ files
 ~~~~~~~~~~~~~~~~~~~~~~

-Back in Section \ `[sec:SeqIO-conversion] <#sec:SeqIO-conversion>`__ we
+Back in Section [sec:SeqIO-conversion] we showed how to use
-showed how to use ``Bio.SeqIO`` to convert between two file formats.
+``Bio.SeqIO`` to convert between two file formats.
+Here we’ll go into a
-Here we’ll go into a little more detail regarding FASTQ files which are
+little more detail regarding FASTQ files which are used in second
-used in second generation DNA sequencing.
-Please refer to Cock *et al.*
+generation DNA sequencing.
+Please refer to Cock *et al.* (2009)
-(2009) :raw-latex:`\cite{cock2010}` for a longer description.
-FASTQ
+:raw-latex:`\cite{cock2010}` for a longer description.
+FASTQ files store
-files store both the DNA sequence (as a string) and the associated read
+both the DNA sequence (as a string) and the associated read qualities.
-qualities.

 PHRED scores (used in most FASTQ files, and also in QUAL files, ACE
 files and SFF files) have become a *de facto* standard for representing